jocpae/VesselGraph/README.md

 - Got to `./source/ogb_dataset/link_prediction/` and run `python3 generate_ogbl_dataset.py` with argument `--dataset` from the list of `Dataset Name` in the table above and `--splitting_strategy` either `random` or `spatial`

-- Subsequently run `update_ogbl_master.sh` for compileing the ogb repository locally
+- Subsequently run `update_ogbl_master.sh` for compiling the ogb repository locally.

 2. **For Line Graph** $L(\mathcal{G})$